molssi-seamm/molssi-seamm.github.io/_sources/html/developers/index.rst.txt

 **************
 For Developers
 **************
-This subsection of the website is primarily about developing both SEAMM and plugins for SEAMM.
+This subsection of the website is primarily about developing both SEAMM and :term:`plug-ins<plug-in>` for SEAMM.
 However, some sections such as the design of SEAMM might be of interest even if you don't plan to pull out an editor and get to coding.

 :ref:`home_for_tools`:
 ----------------------